MAHMOUDELSAYED69/Calculator/README.md

 - **`flutter_lints`**: For linting the Flutter codebase.
 - **`flutter_test`**: SDK for testing Flutter applications.

-## Contributing
-Contributions are welcome!
-Follow these steps to contribute:

-Fork the repository.
-Create a new branch: git checkout -b feature/YourFeature Make your changes and commit them: git commit -m 'Add some feature' Push to the branch: git push origin feature/YourFeature Submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact